18F/ada-sandbox/pages/page.md

 A business or state or local government does not need to allow a service animal if:

-- The dog’s presence would “fundamentally alter” the nature of the goods, services, programs, or activities provided to the public.
+- The dog’s presence would <span class="usa-tooltip" data-position="top" title="Top">fundamentally alter</span> the nature of the goods, services, programs, or activities provided to the public.
 Learn more about what this means in [FAQs about Service Animals and the ADA](https://www.ada.gov/regs2010/service_animal_qa.html#exc).

 ## State and local laws
 <ul style="list-style: none;">